 ‘Sleep’, which captures a female nude’s back as she lies on her side, also has this cameo lighting style and there’s a hint of it in ‘Back’ with the female nude now sitting upright.
 However, apart from these, his eye condition’s perspective is never obvious in any of the other singularly titled works on display.

 What is more apparent is his self-confessed love of vintage cinema.
 The sepia-toned filter on Gaze captures a 1930s woman in a flapper girl hat gazing through a window on the upper floors of an undisclosed building.
 The sunlight marks out her headwear with a halo effect and bathes the wallpaper in gold.

-The natural lighting approach in Gaze is juxtaposed with the strong, intense directional chiaroscuro in the portrait of a bearded male (Beard) on the wall opposite.
-This brighter lighting is also used in his portrait of singer Lisa Stansfield, with the glare so uncompromising that it serves as a candid portrayal of character and expression beyond the veils of celebrity.
+The natural lighting in Gaze is in stark contrast to the strong, intense directional chiaroscuro in the portrait of a bearded male (Beard) on the wall opposite.
+This brighter lighting is also used in his portrait of singer Lisa Stansfield, with the glare so uncompromising that it dares to light up the true character beyond the veils of celebrity.